LucDupAtGitHub/PDBP/README.md

 ### Introduction

 In the `Program` section we have presented *programs*, defined in terms of *programming capabilities*.
 In this section we start presenting *computations* defined in terms of *computational capabilities*.
 In this section we present a limited amount of computational capabilities.
 The full amount of computational capabilities will be presented in the `Computation` section.
 All computational capabilities are defined as `private [pdbp]`.
 We do not want to expose pointful capabilies to the users of the library.
 We only expose pointfree capabilities to the users of the library.
 It is convenient to have pointful capabilies available in the library itself.
-For example: it is simpler to define instances since computations have less declared capabilities to be defined than programs.
+It is also simpler (not necessarily easier, though) to define `Computation` instances since `Computation` have less declared capabilities than `Program`.

 ### `Lifting`